-Intestinal crypt organoid culture.
-All animal experiments were performed in accordance with a protocol approved by the Animal Protocol Review Committee of University of Texas Health Science Center Houston.
-B6.129P2-LGR5tm1(cre/ERT2)Cle/J mice were purchased from Jackson Labs and bred to produce wild-type and LGR5 knockout (KO) mutant offspring.
-Since LGR5 KOs are perinatal lethal, pups were sacrificed and intestines were collected immediately after birth.
-Tail genotyping was conducted following the standard PCR protocol provided by the Jackson Laboratory.
-Mouse intestinal crypt organoid cultures were established as previously published (29).
+Intestinal crypt organoid culture

+All animal experiments were performed in accordance with a protocol approved by the Animal Protocol Review Committee of the University of Texas Health Science Center at Houston.
+B6.129P2-LGR5tm1(cre/ERT2)Cle/J mice were purchased from The Jackson Laboratory and bred to produce wild-type and LGR5 KO mutant offspring.
+Because LGR5 KOs are perinatal lethal, pups were sacrificed, and intestines were collected immediately after birth.
+Tail genotyping was conducted following the standard PCR protocol provided by The Jackson Laboratory.
+Mouse intestinal crypt organoid cultures were established as published previously (29).
 Briefly, small intestines were harvested and washed to remove contaminants and villi.
 Intestinal fragments were incubated in EDTA for 30 min, strained, and pelleted.
-Crypts were resuspended in matrigel with DMEM/F12 media containing 10mM HEPES, Glutamax, 1X B27, 1X N2, 1mM Nacetylcysteine, 50 ng/ml mEGF, 100 ng/ml mNoggin, 20 ng/ml RSPO1 and Pen/Strep.
-The media was replenished every 2-3 days and the crypt organoids were mechanically broken down by glass pipette and passaged every 5-6 days.
+Crypts were resuspended in Matrigel with DMEM/F-12 containing 10 mm HEPES, GlutaMAX, 1imesB27, $1 \times N2$, 1 mM N-acetylcysteine, 50 ng/ml mouse EGF, 100 ng/ml mouse Noggin, 20 ng/ml RSPO1, and pen/strep.
+The medium was replenished every 2-3 days, and the crypt organoids were mechanically broken down with a glass pipette and passaged every 5-6 days.

+RT-PCR

-RT-PCR.
-Total RNA was extracted by lvsina the cells with TRIzol (Life Technologies), followed by the successive addition of chloroform and isopropanol for phase separation and RNA precipitation, respectively.
-Samples were run through RNeasy Mini Kit columns (Qiagen) according to the manufacturer's protocol, eluted with RNase-free water and DNase treated. cDNA was produced using the iScript kit (BioRad).
+Total RNA was extracted by lysing the cells with TRIzol (Life Technologies) followed by the successive addition of chloroform and isopropanol for phase separation and RNA precipitation, respectively.
+Samples were run through RNeasy Mini kit columns (Qiagen) according to the manufacturer's protocol, eluted with RNase-free water, and DNase-treated. cDNA was produced using the iScript kit (Bio-Rad).